halloamt/ioBroker.frontier_silicon/README.md

 Please be aware that you can sometimes choose between "pushing a button" or "setting a value".
 Use what is more convenient for you.

 ## Changelog

+### 0.0.10
+* (halloamt) Selected preset can be read now.
+The adapter guesses a little but this seems to work.

 ### 0.0.9
 * (halloamt) Nicer readme